BeyouGo/hilo-game/readme.md

 After each guess, the server responds whether the mystery number is **higher** or **lower** .
 In multiplayer mode, several players compete **in real time** — the first to find the secret number wins.

+You can check the rules in the rules.md file.

 ![img.png](img/img_12.png)
 ![img_1.png](img/img_14.png)
 ![img.png](img/img_11.png)